OpenWebCAD/node-occ/README.md

-## building node-occ :  prerequisites
+## building node-occ from source :  prerequisites

 ### on ubuntu